yangl900/armclient-go/README.md

 # Why we need this
 I always loved the windows version ARMClient.
 It is super useful when exploring Azure Resource Manager APIs.
 You just work with REST API directly and with `--verbose` flag you can see the raw request / response with headers.

 While I started working on non-windows platform, there isn't such thing available.
 Existing ARMClient code is based on full .Net framework and winform.
+Porting to .Net Core requires siginificant changes.
 You can do curl but it's too much work and you need handle the Azure AD login manually.
 So I decided to implement one in Golang and release it in Windows, Linux and MacOS.

 ## Highlights
 * Integrated with Azure Cloud Shell.
 When running armclient in Cloud Shell, sign-in will be taken care automatically.
 No sign in needed, just go! (you do need install)